BartyPitt/RoboticsProject/docs/overview.rst

     PandaRobot = Connect4Robot()

 After setup, we then needed to define all of the positions that the robot arm had to visit during calibration and gameplay.
 This allowed us to use simple function calls for each position later in the game loop section of the code.
-The positions were as follows: left & right corners (calibration), columns 0-6 (gameplay), disc collection (resting position)
+The positions were as follows: left & right corners (calibration), columns 0-6 (gameplay), and disc collection (resting position).

 .. code-block:: python